 - Introduction of specialist consultancy for Diabetes Mellitus at Kidney Disease and Cancer Management Clinic at GHHS Healthcare.
-This treatment recommends Detoxification, Diet Modification as well Cupping Therapy, Acupuncture that can treat patients with diabetes and kidney disease (CKD). - 2.
-Exclusive world leading treatment devices are being brought in to provide treatments to enhance body immunity such as hyperbaric oxygen therapy, systemic hyperthermia, and immune boosting supplements like MFIII Supplements and wide range of nutritional natural plants-based products and treatments accustomed according to individual needs with professional prescription by qualified doctors.

-- 3. The team in GHHS Healthcare also had achieved 80% successful rates with supporting evidential medical analysis especially in chronic kidney disorders, joint pains, high cholesterol, and break-through discoveries in reversing insulin under diabetic treatment. - 4.
-The collaboration with Modern Cancer Hospital in Guangzhou has achieved a successful rate of good health and accreditation for treating active and post cancer patients through immunotherapy personalized treatment. - Introduced New G-BRCA+ Genetic Screening Tests this test can screen patient's DNA for markers that are linked to inherit risk factors for breast and ovarian cancers.
-Introduction of DNA Test for G-child, G-gardia, G-cardio META, G-onco, G-corporate, G-wellness and G- pharma.
+This treatment recommends Detoxification, Diet Modification as well working together with the Chinese medical centre on Cupping Therapy, Acupuncture that can treat patients with diabetes and kidney disease (CKD). - 2.
+Exclusive world-leading treatment devices are being brought in to provide treatments to enhance body immunity such as hyperbaric oxygen therapy, systemic hyperthermia, and immune-boosting supplements like MFIII Supplements and a wide range of nutritional natural plants-based products and treatments accustomed according to individual needs with professional prescription by qualified doctors. - The team in GHHS Healthcare also had achieved 80% success rates with supporting evidential medical analysis, especially in chronic kidney disorders, joint pains, high cholesterol, and break-through discoveries in reversing insulin under diabetic treatment. - 4.
+The collaboration with Modern Cancer Hospital in Guangzhou has achieved a success rate of good health and accreditation for treating active and post-cancer patients through immunotherapy personalized treatment. - Introduced New G-BRCA+ Genetic Screening Tests this test can screen a patient's DNA for markers that are linked to inherit risk factors for breast and ovarian cancers.
+Introduction of DNA Test for G-child, G-gardia, G-cardio META, G-onco, G-corporate, G-wellness, and G-pharma. - Introduced a new corporate screening package that specialists in cancer screening, heart screening, and corporate annual check-ups.
+An onsite check-up is available.